delcroip/dolibarr_project_timesheet/README.md

 - the timesheet class herit from the task class therefore all the changes use task methods as delTimeSpent, updateTimeSpent, addTimeSpent

 Next dev:
-- langs support
+- extended lang support ( other lang than fr_FR & submission messages translation)
-- Submission result page
+- Submission result page (avoid creating a new tasktime when refreshing the browser)